TheAisBack/FCND-Controls-CPP/writeup/writeup.md

 ### How it was Completed

-- Changed kpPosXY from 1 to 20
+- Changed kpPosXY from 1 to 2
 - Changed kpPosZ from 1 to 20
-- Changed kpVelXY from 4 to 6.5
+- Changed KiPosZ from 20 to 6.5
+- Changed kpBank from 5 to 14
-- Changed kpVelZ from 4 to 7.5
+- Changed kpVelZ from 1 to 3

 ```
 PASS: ABS(Quad1.Pos.X) was less than 0.100000 for at least 1.250000 seconds